alem0lars-yoroi/ctfs/2016-sharif-ctf/rail-fence-cipher/writeup.rst

 :date: 2016-02-07
 :tags: security, ctf, sharifctf, crypto
 :lang: en
-:summary: Rail Fence Cipher is a crypto challenge where you have to get
+:summary: A crypto challenge where you have to get the plain-text from a given
-          the plain-text from a given cipher-text using the Rail Fence cipher.
+          cipher-text using the *Rail Fence cipher*.

 Points